SUNRUSE-Junk-Drawer/celluloid-stateful/docs/celluloidSceneFile.md

 	"parent": "any key of scene.sceneNodes, or null if none", "type": "any key of scene.data",
 	"transform": "any transform",
-	"data": "any key of scene.data[type]"
+	"data": "any key of scene.data[type]",
+	"hide": "any boolean animation",
+	"hideRender": "any boolean animation"
 }
 ```